Premiership of Justin Trudeau: Domestic policy

 The Trudeau government's economic policy relied on increased tax revenues to pay for increased government spending.
-While the government did not balance the budget in its first term, it purported being fiscally responsible as it reduced the country debt-to-GDP ratio every year until the 2020, when the COVID-19 pandemic hit.
-Trudeau's progressive social policy included strong advocacy for feminism and abortion rights, and introduced the right to medically-assisted dying.
+While the government did not balance the budget in its first term, it purported being fiscally responsible as it reduced the country debt-to-GDP ratio every year until the year 2020, when the COVID-19 pandemic hit.
+Trudeau's progressive social policy included strong advocacy for feminism and abortion rights, and introduced the right to medically assisted dying.

+His government responded to the COVID-19 pandemic with expansive government aid programs, leading Canada to be characterized among the group of countries with the most interventionist economic policies during the period.
+Amidst the pandemic, he became increasingly preoccupied with addressing what he saw as the fundamental problems and social inequalities that had been laid bare by the crisis.
+This shift was signified by the replacement of Bill Morneau by Chrystia Freeland as finance minister, with the former hailing from the party's right flank, and the latter from the economically interventionist camp.
+Media commenters identified this moment as a turning point, where the government took a major turn to the left on fiscal policy.
+Trudeau's government would go on to establish a national childcare program, which analysts have described as the largest expansion of Canada's welfare state since the establishment of universal healthcare in the 1960s.
+And the implementation of a dental care program, under a confidence and supply agreement with the NDP, would expand it even further.

 His environmental policy included introducing new commitments to reducing greenhouse gas emissions by 30% before 2030, and to achieve net-zero emissions by 2050.
 His main tool for reaching this target is a federal carbon pricing policy.
 Trudeau's parliament also adopted legislation for marine conservation, banning single-use plastic, and strengthening environmental impact assessments.
 However, Trudeau is in favor of oil and gas pipelines to bring Canadian fossil fuel resources to foreign markets.

 Under Justin Trudeau, Canada set targets to welcome an increased number of immigrants and refugees.
+In 2024, Canada admitted 483,390 new permanent residents, including 127,320 from India.
 Canada also legalized cannabis for recreational use in October 2018.